-Our Company is a leading specialty insurance provider operating in Surety, Risk Solutions, Corporate Insurance, and Fronting business lines of the market.
-Our operating subsidiaries include a Canadian specialty insurance company and a US specialty insurance company.
-Our Canadian specialty insurance subsidiary started writing business in 2006 and has a strong underwriting track record over its 17 years of operation, with a US Surety platform integrated with our Canadian team.
+Our Company is a leading specialty insurance provider operating in Surety, Warranty, Corporate Insurance, Program and Fronting business lines of the market.
+Our operating subsidiaries include Canadian and US specialty insurance companies.
+Our Canadian specialty insurance subsidiary started writing business in 2006 and has a strong underwriting track record over its 18 years of operation, with a US Surety and US Corporate Insurance platform integrated with our Canadian specialty team.
 Our US specialty insurance company has participated as a hybrid fronting entity in the non-admitted markets since early 2018 and is licensed as an excess and surplus lines insurer in Oklahoma with the ability to write business across 50 states.
 Our US specialty insurance company can also write business on an admitted basis in 49 states.
 Our Canadian business is headquartered in Toronto and has branches in Vancouver, Calgary, Montreal, Halifax, and Ottawa, and is licensed in all provinces and territories of Canada.
-Its distribution network comprises over 170 contracted insurance brokerage firms operating across Canada in all provinces and territories, and includes major international, national and regional firms as well as boutique, niche brokers with a focus on specialty lines.
-We made important progress in expansion of our surety practice into the US, opening offices in Connecticut, Denver, Philadelphia and Chicago.
-Our US platform is headquartered in Oklahoma City and participates as a hybrid fronting entity in the non-admitted markets, licensed as an excess and surplus lines carrier with the ability to write business across 50 states.
+Its distribution network comprises over 165 contracted insurance brokerage firms operating across Canada in all provinces and territories, and includes major international, national and regional firms as well as boutique, niche brokers with a focus on specialty lines.
+We made important progress in expansion of our Surety and Corporate Insurance practice into the US, with locations in Connecticut, Massachusetts, Colorado, New Jersey and Pennsylvania.
+Our US Programs platform is headquartered in Oklahoma City and participates as a hybrid fronting entity in the non-admitted markets, licensed as an excess and surplus lines carrier with the ability to write business across 50 states.
 Our US specialty insurance company can also write business on an admitted basis in 49 states.
-We continue the process of applying for licenses in the remaining state.
-In 2023, our Company's insurance revenue was \$2.8 billion (2022 - \$2.0 billion).
+In 2024, our Company's insurance revenue was \$3.2 billion (2023 - \$2.8 billion).
+Approximately 70.1% of our Company's total insurance revenue for the year ended December 31, 2024 (December 31, 2023 - 71.3%) related to our U.S. operations, with the balance related to our Canadian operations.